Menu

 • Get away from Reykjavik.
 It is worth a visit, but Iceland is about its natural beauty.
 Visit the small fishing villages, the glacial lagoons, mind-blowing waterfalls, seaside wonders, and mountains that look painted onto the horizon.

-• If you can have an extended stay drive around Ring road, it won’t disappoint.
+• If you can have an extended stay drive around Ring Road, it won’t disappoint.

 • As with anywhere in the world, Northern lights are a hit or miss when and if they will occur.
 If you are lucky enough to see some, they have some of the best anywhere.

 • Iceland is not for the budget traveler.
 You will see jaw-dropping prices in restaurants, tours, bars, and retail stores.
 Even in an out-of-the-way village, a beer will run you $15-18.
 Want to bring home gifts?
 Hit the duty-free on the way out of Iceland.
-The alcohol is exceptionally well priced there.
+The alcohol is exceptionally well-priced there.

 • A neat tip learned from an Icelandic Air pilot.
 Buy alcohol for consumption during your visit at duty-free coming into the country.
 It is much less expensive than even liquor stores.